danzerca/implications-of-ai/README.md

 ✅ Deliverables:
 1. Assess your pipeline using the RAGAS framework including key metrics faithfulness, answer relevancy, context precision, and context recall.
 Provide a table of your output results.

+The overall result of the RAGAS framework is: {'faithfulness': 0.9513, 'answer_relevancy': 0.9568, 'context_recall': 0.8947, 'context_precision': 0.9342, 'answer_correctness': 0.5721}.
+Below is the table of the initial evaluation of the RAGAS framework using the synthetic data set.

 <div>
 <style scoped>